OISF/suricata/examples/plugins/c-custom-loggers/README.md

 Modify the Makefile to use `libsuricata-config`.

-Before building this plugin you will need to build and install Suricata from the git master branch and install the development tools and headers:
+Before building this plugin you will need to build and install Suricata from the git main branch and install the development tools and headers:

 - `make install-library`
 - `make install-headers`